GauravPatel89/EVA-Track3-Assignments/Session7/README.md

 ## Assignment 7B:
 **Session7B.ipynb**
 -- This is a google colab file containing implementation of ENAS model for CIFAR-10 dataset.
-  The google colab file link is https://colab.research.google.com/drive/1Oo4-D9gF2sDjdXQhh48dMF-iWljQUe1Q
+  The google colab file can be accessed [here](https://colab.research.google.com/drive/1Oo4-D9gF2sDjdXQhh48dMF-iWljQUe1Q)

 ## Assignment 7A: